“I’m really looking forward to some of the first foals I looked after appearing on the racecourse”

 I did Equine Studies at university before going to Jersey to work with racehorses, and this started me off down the thoroughbred route.
 After a stint on a Welsh Pony Stud, I was convinced that I wanted to go back to working with thoroughbreds, so when the job came up I knew it would be a great opportunity to combine my passion for horses with stud work.

 I love taking care of the foals and seeing them progress.
-I’m really looking forward to 2017 when some of the first foals I looked after will start to appear on the racecourse.
+I’m really looking forward to seeing some of the first foals I looked after start to appear on the racecourse.

 The other part that I really enjoy is handling the stallions.
 We have six here on the stud and we’re very proud of them, so to work around them is a real pleasure.